NMoroney/SimilaritySorting/README.md

 ### Q: Why an arc layout?

 A: We tested a couple other layouts, including a linear arrangement.
 But the arc layout allows the reference to be display approximately equi-distant from the items being sorted.
-Using an arc layout also allowed the items and reference to be larger in terms of pixel dimensions than any of the linera layout that we tested.
+Using an arc layout also allowed the items and reference to be larger in terms of pixel dimensions than any of the linear layouts that we tested.

 ### Q: How are the blobs being processed in the last five trials?